KDE/clazy/README.md

 - fatal error: 'stddef.h' file not found, while using `clazy-standalone` Be sure the clazy-standalone binary is located in the same folder as the clang binary.

-- Be sure to disble pch.
+- Be sure to disable pch.

 - macOS: Be sure you're not using Apple Clang